awarelabshq/testchimp-sdk/backend/README.md

     - "Authorization"

   # If there is a user id field passed as a header, it can be specified here.
 This will be used to tag the session to
-  # the given user so that sessions for a given test user can be queried later from Aware Studio.
+  # the given user so that sessions for a given test user can be queried later from TestChimp Studio.
 This is only expected
   # to be extracted in test environments and not prod for PII preservation.
   user_id_header: "x-user-id"

+  # By default, TestChimp uses the testchimp-session-record-tracking-id header for grouping traces belonging to a single
+  # session (which is injected by testchimp frontend SDKs).
+If however, a custom application specific session tracking
+  # id is used, that can be specified here.
+This is useful for mobile apps which already has some application specific
+  # session tracking mechanism and they want to reuse the same for grouping the traces by the session.
+  session_record_tracking_id_header: "testchimp-session-record-tracking-id"

   # Enables tracking HTTP Options calls (defaults to false)
   enable_options_call_tracking: true